AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/predictive-healthcare-analytics/reports/methodology_report.md

 ## Deployment
 In the deployment phase, we deployed the best performing model and provided a user interface for healthcare providers to input patient data and obtain a prediction for patient outcomes.

+## Conclusion

+In conclusion, we followed the CRISP-DM methodology to develop machine learning models that predict patient outcomes based on various factors.
+We identified the business problem, obtained and cleaned the data, applied various machine learning algorithms, and evaluated the performance of each algorithm.
+By following this methodology, we were able to develop a reliable and accurate model that can be used by healthcare providers to improve patient outcomes.